 - By entering the competition entrants agree to FoTL terms and conditions regarding subsequent publication of your essay and FoTL publicity requirements.

-- The competition will be judged by a panel selected by FoTL and the decision of the judges is final.
+- The awarding of research funding will be decided by a panel selected by FoTL and the decision of the judges is final.
 No correspondence will be entered into.

 - Open to anyone (no age limit).

-DEADLINE: Entries must be received by FoTL on or before 1 September 2019.
+Following confirmation of the acceptance of a research proposal, essays must be received by FoTL on or before 1 September 2019.
 Results announced 15 November 2019.
-Prize-winning essays may be published in Turnbull Library Record in 2020.
+Successful entries may be published in Turnbull Library Record in 2020.